spadilla512/README-generator/generated-README.md

   node.js and inquirer

   ## Usage
   The user can quickly and easily generate a README file by using a command-line application to allow more time working  on a project

   ## Contribution
-  Create a pull request on this repo
+  Create a pull request to this repo

   ## Tests
   undefined